 Every year we take our music outside the concert hall and into the community, offering inspiring, participatory workshops to children from deprived areas, where access to first-class music-making really does have the power to transform lives.

-In 2018-19, thanks to support from Baillie Gifford, our education programme will expand fourfold, allowing us to extend our reach to more than 750 children.
+In 2018, thanks to support from Baillie Gifford, our education programme expanded fourfold, allowing us to extend our reach to more than 750 children.
+This work will continue in 2019.
 Over a two-month period we will be working closely with schools, children, teachers and parents to explore the invaluable, and often intangible, ability that music has to bring people together, to ignite creative sparks and to inspire the next generation.

 These workshops culminate in our Children’s Messiah performances in Edinburgh and Glasgow in December, where participating schools come together to enjoy Handel’s Messiah in a specially-crafted performance for children.